Smone5/dataquest/Visualizing Earnings Based On College Majors/README.md

-A Dataquest.io guided project using Pandas along and Jupyter notebook to explore data quickly using visualizations.
+A Dataquest.io guided project using Pandas along with Jupyter notebook to explore data quickly using visualizations.
+Please open "Basics.ipynb" to begin.